 What if I want to donate directly to the family/loved ones of the women/girls you report on?

 I do my best to include information about crowdfunding campaigns or where donations can be sent if applicable.
 If found, those links are clearly labeled and included in the article, even if they have expired or closed (for contact purposes).

 Why don’t you write more articles more often?

-I do my best to write two to three articles per week, but I also work as a full-time entertainment journalist elsewhere that requires much of my time, even outside of my 40-hour workweek.
+I do my best to write two to three articles per week, but I also work as a full-time entertainment journalist elsewhere which requires much of my time, even outside of my 40-hour workweek.
 I tend to OBG outside of those hours.

-I deeply appreciate every reader, every share, every like, every comment, but unfortunately, I don’t have much time to chit-chat with everyone who sends an email.
+I deeply appreciate every reader, every share, every like, and every comment, but unfortunately, I don’t have much time to chit-chat with everyone who sends an email.
 If it’s about a case I will respond accordingly to obtain more information, but I don’t usually have time to engage in correspondences of a personal nature.
 Also, it can be overwhelming and triggering to report on these often disturbing and troubling cases, so it’s important for me to take time to disconnect and recharge (I recommend this for everyone!).